Standing Up to Wildfire

 The Key Players Working Together

-This symposium addresses the critical needs and responsibilities of keeping the power on safely in today’s wildfire reality.
-It will be a unique opportunity for the whole energy ecosystem to build knowledge and connections.
+This symposium addressed the critical needs and responsibilities of keeping the power on safely in today’s wildfire reality.
+It was be a unique opportunity for the whole energy ecosystem to build knowledge and connections.

 • State regulators – NARUC attendees encouraged